 Sometimes angle closure can result in no symptoms, and other times the symptoms are very obvious (as in an acute-angle closure crisis).
-There can also be intermittent symptoms, such as blurred vision, halos around lights, eye pain, headache, eye redness, or symptoms occurring after dilation of the eyes.
+There can also be intermittent or occasional symptoms, such as blurred vision, halos around lights, eye pain, headache, eye redness, or symptoms occurring after dilation of the eyes.
 In addition, many medications with glaucoma warnings apply to patients with primary angle-closure.
 Briefly, these include over the counter decongestants, motion-sickness medications, and anticholinergic agents, just to name a few.
 Always ask your ophthalmologist about any glaucoma side-effect warnings if you are unsure.

 During your eye examination, your eye doctor will assess all parts of the eyes as they would during a comprehensive eye examination, although sometimes a dilated exam will not be performed if your ophthalmologist is very concerned about the narrowness of your angles.
 In addition, your doctor will perform gonioscopy, which uses a special mirror in order to visualize the angle.
 Sometimes, imaging of the front part of the eye, called anterior segment optical coherence tomography are, or ultrasound biomicroscopy (a special type of ultrasound eye exam) will be performed to more specifically determine the anatomy of the angle.

 After your eye examination, your ophthalmologist will discuss any recommendations for laser iridotomy, medications, or surgery, which will briefly be discussed below.

 Acute Angle-Closure Crisis